 Cumae near Naples is the oldest Greek colony on the Italian mainland and was known as the seat of the Sibyl prophetess, who presided over the oracle of the god Apollo.
 A 131-metre long underground corridor that still exists on the site is believed to be the cave in which she once lived.
-It’s not always accessible, and only few ruins of temples remain here, but the atmosphere is incredible, the story of the sibyl is fascinating, and the views of the sea are stunning.
+It’s not always accessible, and only few ruins of temples remain here, but the story of the sibyl is fascinating and the views of the sea are stunning.
 It’s a day out you won’t forget.

 When you are in Gaeta, you should walk across to the Split Mountain Sanctuary, where you can see the rocks that split at the moment Jesus died on the cross, according to local legends.
 The views of the sea and grottoes here are spectacular.
 But be warned, it’s closed between 12 and 3 pm!

 This pretty town in southern Sicily is home to several factories that produce chocolate based on an ancient Aztec tradition brought over by the Conquistador Spanish explorers in the 16th century.
 You can have a day out trying the different flavours of this crunchy, grainy chocolate produced without cocoa butter or other fats.
 There are also some churches to discover and great places to eat here.

 This park, dedicated to the Roman poet Virgil, is my favourite spot in Naples.
 Here you can explore a mausoleum said to be his tomb, as well as a Neapolitan crypt dating back to the first century BC.
 In the gardens you can find all the different plants that Virgil mentioned in his writings, next to extracts from his poetry.
 You also have panoramic views of Vesuvius and the Bay of Naples.